 Filing a case against the government for material default can be an uphill battle if you do not have the right lawyer in place.
 The Government has a duty of good faith and fair dealing when participating in contracts.

-For example, the government may allege you committed a material breach of contract, and then threaten to terminate you.
+For example, the government may allege you committed a material breach, and then threaten to terminate you.

 - In other situations, you may be filing a claim and the government uses threats of alleging a breach with the goal of settling for a lower amount.

 - Courts have found this to be surmount to a violation of the implied duty of good faith and fair dealing but not necessarily a substantial breach.

 Do You Have an Enforceable Agreement in Place?

 Before you file a lawsuit for breach of contract, you want first to analyze whether you have a valid and binding agreement.
 You can only be held legally responsible for a material breach of a contract if the agreement is enforceable by the Court.
 Before advancing on a breach theory, both you and the other party must show agreements about the legally binding contract terms.

 You must also show consideration and mutual obligation, legality, and any writing requirements when trying to show that you have a valid contract.
 If the allegedly breaching party substantially performed, your attorney would want to evaluate any risk of litigating a material breach of contract case.

 Other Things to Consider: When deciding whether to retain a contract law attorney, the first thing you should carefully assess is the type of damages you seek from a court.
 Again, litigation is not intended to punish the other side.
 Rather you want to consider what damages you suffered as a result of the breach.

 You also wish to present evidence so that your attorney can quantify the damages and adequately present them in court.
 When analyzing a case for the breach definition, you want to gauge whether the other side can solve the problem and perform under the agreement.
 A judge will consider this.
-Learn more about common law breach of contract remedies.
+Learn more about common law breach remedies.